Beyond Jailbreak: Unveiling Risks in LLM Applications Arising from Blurred Capability Boundaries: Methodology

 When calculate \textit{TScore}, \textit{PScore}, and \textit{AppScore}, we assign equal weights to all components, i.e., \(\alpha_{1} = \alpha_{2} = \alpha_{3} = \alpha_{4} = 0.25\) and \(\alpha_{11} = \alpha_{12} = \alpha_{21} = \alpha_{22} = 0.5\).
 Using equal weights prevents any single sub-metric from disproportionately influencing the overall score, maintaining a balanced evaluation.

 Since there is currently no established method for quantifying prompt quality, we recruited three volunteers to manually evaluate the accuracy of our scoring method.
 As prompts are expressed in natural language, differences in interpretation among volunteers were expected.
-To address this, we first introduced the volunteers to our four evaluation metrics and provided corresponding examples.
+To address this, volunteers first received instruction and training on our four evaluation dimensions: target, process, capability, and constraint.
+We presented the assessment criteria for each dimension and provided five prompt examples per dimension, illustrating a range of scores from low to high.
 We then randomly selected 100 application prompts and their scores for the volunteers to annotate whether the scoring was accurate.
 A score was considered accurate if at least two of the three volunteers marked it as such.
 Our evaluation results showed that our method accurately assessed 92\% of the prompts.
+The Fleiss’ Kappa score is 0.8386.
 For the inaccurate results, we found that the primary issue was due to some prompts having unclear logical descriptions or use sequence words outside our predefined bag of words.

 \textbf{LLM Judge.} We implemented our LLM Judge using OpenAI’s ChatGPT-4o API.
 The prompt template we used is provided in Appendix~\ref{app:llm_judge_prompt}.
 To evaluate the accuracy of the LLM Judge, we recruited 3 volunteers to assess its decisions through sampling.
-Specifically, we randomly sampled 300 judgment results from our test cases.
-We then provided the case descriptions and the application responses to the volunteers, asking them to determine whether the LLM Judge’s decision was correct.
+Specifically, we first clearly defined the criteria for “successful task completion” and “task failure” for the volunteers and provided ten reference examples for each category.
+Then, we randomly sampled 300 judgment results from our test cases.
+We next provided the case descriptions and the application responses to the volunteers, asking them to determine whether the LLM Judge’s decision is correct.
 Ultimately, the accuracy of our LLM Judge reached 94.33\% (283/300).
+The Fleiss’ Kappa score is 0.9595.
 The misclassified cases were primarily due to our design of a text-only LLM Judge, which may lead to misjudgments when evaluating multimodal tasks.
 For instance, in response to a requirement to generate an image, a textual description of the image might be mistakenly judged as a correct answer.